 - Domicile – you may be able to divorce in the country where you or your ex live permanently

-- Nationality – you may be able to divorce where you are your ex are a national of that country
+- Nationality – you may be able to divorce where you or your ex-partner are a national of that country

 - Where the marriage took place – you may be able to divorce in the same country where the marriage originally took place

 It is possible that you will be able to divorce in more than one country, and it is essential to get advice from a specialist family lawyer about which form of divorce jurisdiction would be best for you.
 The time and legal costs involved in getting divorced differ greatly from country to country.
 Different countries approach the financial arrangements between couples on divorce in very different ways.
 Procedures also vary from country to country, particularly in relation to the disclosure of money and property.